ganesh2998/accidentanalysis/README.md

 The path of Input files, Output files and the format of the output file are configurable using the "code/external.config" file.

-Data.zip needs to be unzipped into the "code" reporsitory.

 Execution:

 After cloning the repo,
-This folder should contain the below files:
+Code folder should contain the below files:
   1. main.py
   2. lib.zip
   3. external.config
   4. Data.zip

 Launch Command prompt from inside the "code" folder.

 Execture the below command:

-spark-submit --master "local[*]" --py-files Data.zip, lib.zip --files external.config main.py
+spark-submit --master "local[*]"  main.py